depressive symptoms

 Are You A Stress Eater?

-Editor’s note: Whether you’re trying to lose some weight, or maintain the weight you have, stress-related eating can be one of the most discouraging obstacles.
+From the Mayo Clinic EditorΓÇÖs note: Whether youΓÇÖre trying to lose some weight, or maintain the weight you have, stress-related eating can be one of the most discouraging obstacles.
 For many people, stress-related eating can happen out of the blue, making you feel out of control.
 Here, Edward T. Creagan, MD, of the Mayo Clinic in Rochester, Minn., offers some strategies for dealing with stress-related eating.

 New Clue to Development of Diabetes

+Researchers have discovered a mechanism that can eliminate excess quantities of a harmful protein in people with Type 2 diabetes.
 The discovery sheds light on the accumulation of the protein called islet amyloid polypeptide, or IAPP.
 That accumulation is linked to the loss of pancreatic beta cells that produce insulin.
+Researchers from UCLA appear to have found why that happens.

 When It's More Than Just Anxiety

-Although there’s a lot of talk about depression, another condition – Generalized Anxiety Disorder – doesn’t get nearly as much attention.
-And that can make it harder for friends and family to understand what’s happening when someone they love has GAD.
-Here, from the National Institute of Mental Health, are some things you should know:
+Although thereΓÇÖs a lot of talk about depression, another condition ΓÇô Generalized Anxiety Disorder ΓÇô doesnΓÇÖt get nearly as much attention.
+And that can make it harder for friends and family to understand whatΓÇÖs happening when someone they love has GAD.
+Here, from the National Institute of Mental Health, are some things you should know: What Is Generalized Anxiety Disorder?

 Warm-Weather Food Safety

-It’s the height of picnic and barbecue season, but these festivities can quickly go sour if your food isn’t safe.
+ItΓÇÖs the height of picnic and barbecue season, but these festivities can quickly go sour if your food isnΓÇÖt safe.
 According to the National Institutes of Health (NIH), each year about 1 in 6 Americans get sick from tainted foods.
 Most foodborne illnesses last only a short time.
 At the same time, foodborne diseases kill about 3,000 people nationwide each year.
 Those especially at risk include infants, older people, and people with weakened immune systems.

 Study: AMD Isn't Always Age-Related

+Age-related macular degeneration, until now seen as a condition of people in their 50s and beyond, is more prevalent in younger people than previously thought, according to new statistics.
 The findings comes from researchers at Johannes Gutenberg University, Mainz, Germany.
 The investigators found that just under 4 percent of 35- to 44-year-old people in their study were affected by AMD.
+The illness is the most common cause of visual impairment and blindness in industrialized countries.

 How To Avoid Ulcers